-The first map is a level-wise equivalence because $X_\cd \to Y_\cd$ is a base-change, and in particular it induces an equivalence on geometric realisations.
-To prove the theorem we need to show that the second map also induces and equivalence on geometric realisations.
+The first map is a level-wise equivalence because $X_\cd \to Y_\cd$ is a homotopy base-change, and in particular it induces an equivalence on geometric realizations.
+To prove the theorem we need to show that the second map also induces and equivalence on geometric realizations.

 For the purpose of this proof let us interpret ``space" to mean an object of the category of simplicial sets $\mcS := \sSet_Q$, which we equip with the Quillen model structure.
 A simplicial space is hence a bisimplicial set and we equip $\mcS^{\gD^\op} := \mrm{Fun}(\gD^\op, \sSet_Q)$ with the projective model structure.
 This proof could also be translated into any other model, or it could be given in the $\infty$-category of simplicial spaces. \footnote{ Let us briefly comment on how to this proof would go in $\infty$-land.
 Claim (i) is proven in the same way.
 Claim (ii) uses the fact that the presheaf category (of $\gD$) is generated by representables under small colimits, see \cite[Corollary 5.1.5.8]{LurHTT}.
 Claim (iii) follows because in $\mcS$ colimits are stable under pullback: \cite[Lemma 6.1.3.14]{LurHTT}. } Since the statement of the theorem is invariant under level-wise weak equivalences we may assume that $X_0 \to Y_0$ is a fibration, and in this case we may replace the homotopy pullback by the strict pullback.